splinesoft/SSAccessibility/readme.md

 * `AVSpeechSynthesizer` requires iOS 7
 * `AVSpeechSynthesizer` doesn't always pause or stop speaking when asked
-* `AVSpeechSynthesizer` supports a user-specified speaking rate for each line of text.
-VoiceOver's speaking rate is defined system-wide
+* The user can set her preferred VoiceOver speaking rate in Settings.app, but there is no programmatic API access to that default speech rate -- say, for use in your `AVSpeechSynthesizer`
 * `AVSpeechSynthesizer` doesn't stop speaking (only ducks) when a user with VoiceOver taps an element
-* There is no API to programmatically access the system preferred VoiceOver speaking rate
 * The user can immediately (and intentionally or unintentionally) interrupt VoiceOver by tapping any element on screen

 ## SSAccessibility